Neats29/neats29.github.io/source/_posts/thrive-in-change.md

     alt="The Cynefin Framework">
 </img><span style="font-size:0.7em">Source: [researchgate.net](https://www.researchgate.net/figure/The-four-contexts-of-the-Cynefin-framework-When-in-disorder-the-actual-context-is-not_fig2_283194976)</span>

-In the book, [The End of Job Book](https://taylorpearson.me/eojbook/), Taylor Pearson uses it to explain how work has changed over the past few centuries.
+In the book, [The End of Jobs](https://taylorpearson.me/eojbook/), Taylor Pearson uses it to explain how work has changed over the past few centuries.

 He maps the different types of work to each quadrant as follows:
 - Simple, Best Practice: Agricultural and industrial